Rollfreeze/progress_circle/README.md

 ),
 ```

-If both groups are set,
+If both groups are set
 then value `completedPercent` will be selected
-while `completed` and `total` will be ignored:
+while others will be ignored:

 ```dart
 ProgressCircle(